stuymedova/segmented-control-svelte/README.md

 import 'segmented-control-svelte/lightMode.css' // Optional, alternatively use darkMode.css or a custom stylesheet import { SegmentedControl, Segment } from 'segmented-control-svelte'
 ```
-within the `script` tags of a Svelte file.
+within the `script` tag of a Svelte file.
 You can further use the component as such:

 ```html
 <SegmentedControl>